klizhentas/notes/culture.md

 There are many ideas about good and bad company culture, suggestions on how to build one and many stories about different experiments conducted by company leaderships.

+I was always curious about the whole space, mostly because I encountered statements declared as truths, while being very subjective and questionable.

-For example, some consider "Customer first" to be a bad core value whle "No B.S." to be a good one.
+For example, some consider "Customer first" to be a bad core value whle "No Bullshit" to be a good one.

-In the spirit of questioning everything, I have some questions and concerns about the whole idea.
+In the spirit of questioning everything I wrote down my main concerns about the general idea, some cautinary tales and personal experiences I had with implementations go wrong and propose an alternative approach.

 ## Why have special corporate culture at all?